-Oil & Gas Software: Top Five Things to Consider When Buying A New SCADA System
+Oil & Gas Tech: Top 5 Things to Consider When Buying a SCADA System

 As the oil and gas industry continues to evolve, it's time to ditch traditional SCADA and use an all-in-one system that grows with your business.

 With the oil and gas industry's dramatic shift toward fully-integrated systems, gone are the days of traditional Supervisory Control and Data Acquisition (SCADA) systems.
 From drilling operations to saltwater disposals to refineries, the industry is looking to securely and safely improve operational efficiencies and get more hands off the equipment.

 SCADA systems are a combination of hardware and software that carry out a wide range of day-to-day functions; from controlling and monitoring industrial equipment to collecting and processing data.
 The problem?
 Not every system has all of these capabilities on one platform.

 In today's fast-paced energy industry, operators and engineers need a simple, all-in-one platform that allows them to quickly make decisions and meet demands.
 Inflexible and limited SCADA systems of the past cause a number of issues for users: